Maintenance and upgrade of NMEA 2000 network – Complete guide for marine electronics

 1. Assess network capacity

-2. Upgrade to better cables and connectors
+2. Upgrade cables and connectors

 3. Add more power nodes

-4. Integrate new devices seamlessly
+4. Integrate new devices correctly

 Conclusion